Exergetic Port-Hamiltonian Systems Modeling Language: Exergy

 The minus sign in front of the reference pressure ${ \pi_0}$ stems from the fact that more volume means less energy.
-To model for instance a mass diffusion process, a port $\mathtt{m}$ representing the mass of a chemical species with a fixed chemical potential ${ \mu_0}$ should be included, i.e.~let $N_R = \{ \mathtt{s}, \, \mathtt{v}, \, \mathtt{m} \}$ with
+To model for instance a mass diffusion process, a port $\mathtt{m}$ representing the mass of a chemical species with a constant chemical potential ${ \mu_0}$ can be included, i.e.~let $N_R = \{ \mathtt{s}, \, \mathtt{v}, \, \mathtt{m} \}$ with

 \end{example}